 Splitting is a common strategy, as many divorced parents try to limit contact with each other and often ask their kids to pass along messages or only talk to each other when it’s about picking the kid up.

 One of the biggest risks of splitting isn’t just that they may try to get what they want out of one parent, it’s that it is easier to hide things from their parents.
 Teens might lie about seeing the other parent in order to spend time with friends instead.
-They may also be less likely to reach out to either parent if they are struggling with depression or anxiety.
+They may also be less likely to reach out to either parent if they struggle with depression or anxiety.
 It is also possible that their unhealthy coping is more visible to one parent than the other.
 One parent might encourage their child to see a therapist as long as the other doesn’t find out.

 When your child enters residential treatment, many of these issues come to light, as both sides of the family are encouraged to participate in the treatment process.